🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Brand new pontoon boats cost between $18,000 and $60,000 depending on size, engine, features and build quality.
 The most popular pontoon boats on the water cost about $35,000 new for a 22' boat with a 90 or 115hp engine.

-Buying a pontoon boat is tough because most of the manufacturers do not allow the retailers to advertise prices.
+Buying a pontoon boat is tough because most manufacturers do not allow retailers to advertise prices.
 Doing so would allow other potential buyers to see how much the boat costs from dealers in other areas and expect the same price from their dealer, which would drive the price down.

 Final Prices Seen from Dealers for 2015 Pontoon Boats